Guidelines for application

 - Ethics and security: Does the project require a permit from the research site and/or an ethics committee?

-- Publication of the results
+- Publication and communication of the results

 See instructions for writing an impact assessment here →